 - French Fries

-If you don’t have a quality blender, simply soak the cashews overnight, drain, add the remaining ingredients, blend until smooth, and refrigerate until ready to use.
+- If you don’t have a quality blender, soak the cashews overnight, drain, add the remaining ingredients, blend until smooth, and refrigerate until ready.

-For a thinner sauce, add a little more water until you get the texture you prefer.
+- Add a little more water for a thinner sauce until you get the texture you prefer.

 FAQ